- 8/3/21 - Added guidance on how to get figures for Wraparound care, and changes to the fields displayed in your Covid-19 Dashboard

 To set which custom groups to use in your reporting, go to the Settings tab of your Covid-19 Dashboard and click to define the custom groups you will use.

-This will allow you to report on the number of vulnerable students, students with a social worker and students with a key worker guardian who requested on-site education attending each day in your Daily Report.
+This will allow you to report on the number of students with a social worker in your Daily Report.
 Please note: you'll need to have the School: General Admin: Administer permission to access this page.

 Using your Covid-19 Dashboard

 You can see totals for each group of students specified by the DfE on your Covid-19 Daily Report in Students > Attendance > Covid-19 Dashboard.

 You'll need to have the School: General Admin: Administer permission to access and use the Covid-19 Dashboard.
 If you can't access the dashboard, you can ask one of your school staff to give you permission using these instructions.